UK's Labour says it will back call for second Brexit referendum

 “We are not complacent, but we are closer tonight to a People’s Vote than we have ever been.”

-Editing by Kevin Liffey and Catherine Evans
+Editing by Kevin Liffey, Catherine Evans and Frances Kerry